nenadmiladin/project-x/README.md

 ![Image of Infrastructure](https://i.ibb.co/Ld8Vbz7/Screenshot-2020-09-23-212008.png)

-Artifactory OSS was used, so no docker registry was available and Dockerhub was used instead.
+\*Artifactory OSS was used, so no docker registry was available and Dockerhub was used instead for tomcat docker image.

 http://52.190.44.102/ - Kubernetes Cluster Azure Vote App